 Time limit to complete

-Works should be completed within three months of approval.
+Works should be completed within 3 months of approval.

-Once the works start, they should be completed as quickly as possible, normally within three days.
+Once the works start, they should be completed as quickly as possible, normally within 3 days.

 Maintaining the vehicular access

-Provided that the access is constructed in accordance with the specification and has been correctly maintained by the contractor, the access becomes part of the highway and is then maintained by us.
+Provided that the access is constructed in accordance with the specification, the access becomes part of the highway and is then maintained by us.